biya-coin/biyaliquid-docs/.gitbook/developers/injectived/install.md

 Compiled at 20250302-2204 using Go go1.23.1 (amd64)
 ```

-Continue to [Using biyachaind](./use.md) to learn how to use `biyachaind` CLI for interacting with the Biyachain blockchain.
+Continue to [Using biyachaind](./use.md) to learn how to use `biyachaind` CLI for interacting with the Biya Chain blockchain.

 ## Getting started with Docker